React Native Course 2026

 useState Hook

 useState is a React Hook that adds a state variable to function components and helps state management.
 You can read the example above.
+You need to import useState from React:

 import React, {useState} from 'React'